 may enrich student learning district-wide as successful projects serve as seeds to grow similar programs across Rochester's schools.

 help school staff and volunteers to spark our kids’ sense of discovery and enthusiasm for learning.

 Feel free to discuss your educational proposal & grant application with RPSF!

 Recipients must submit a project summary of outcomes and lessons learned, along with pictures, to RPSF within one year of receiving grant funds.
-Submission may use a form on this website or be emailed to RPSFGrantCommittee@gmail.com
+Submission should be emailed to RPSFGrantCommittee@gmail.com